New to the Emirate? Here's 5 reasons why you'll need to take another look at your cleansing routine to accommodate your new life

 Wear light, loose clothing to prevent sweat marks under your arms, and make sure you have a lot of make-up blotters to hand to prevent any make-up mishaps!
 Most importantly, cleanse all of that build up of oils and sweat away regularly to make sure your skin is fresh.

-4. It can get a little smoky in places
+4. It can get a little smokey in places

 Sure, it's a great thing for smokers living here that there's a lot more freedom as to where and when you can light one up in comparison to your home country, but for non-smokers it can be a huge pain.
 While places serving shisha should have the correct license in order to do so, and many restaurants split areas into smoking/non-smoking, there are still opportunities for you to (accidentally) be caught up in a room full of smoke...
 Which isn't good for anybody's skincare!